 Even when I falter or fall short, God remains steadfastly by my side.
 He never hangs up and never walks away.
 The Holy Spirit isn’t just near; He’s here—constantly in communion with me.
 And this ongoing conversation is built on the foundation of His Word.
 He first speaks, invites, and lovingly draws us into this endless exchange.

 Every verse and story is an invitation to respond, engage, and converse.
-And as we do, we find that prayer becomes more than just words we speak.
+And as we do, we find that prolife prayers becomes more than just words we speak.
 It transforms into the way we live—constantly connected, deeply rooted in His continual presence.

 As we deepen our relationship with Jesus, the nature of our prayers transforms.
 Initially focused on our personal desires, our prayers gradually align with God’s broader, heavenly vision.
 This realignment allows us to see through His eyes—understanding His heart with greater clarity and desiring what He desires.
 We find ourselves interceding more for others and viewing the world from the perspective of the Kingdom.

 This great need for fervent prayer in the church today brings us to a critical and urgent concern.
-The protection of unborn lives.
-Unborn lives which are endangered by the threat of abortion.
+The protection of preborn lives.
+Unborn lives are endangered by the threat of abortion.
 This article is a heartfelt call for an increase in prayer activity for women considering abortion.
-Additionally, for their partners, and for their children at risk.
+Additionally, their partners and their children who are at risk.

-May our unending conversations with God more often turn to asking Him to do justice on earth.
+May our unending conversations with God more often turn to asking Him to do justice on earth and bring healing.

 When Sorrow Leads to Prayer